gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## Renegotiation and KeyUpdate

-   DTLS 1.2 renegotiation enables rekeying (with ephemeral Diffie- Hellman) of DTLS as well as mutual reauthentication inside an DTLS 1.2 connection.
+   DTLS 1.2 renegotiation enables rekeying (with ephemeral Diffie- Hellman) of DTLS as well as mutual reauthentication and transfer
+	of revocation information inside an DTLS
+   1.2 connection.
 Renegotiation has been removed from DTLS 1.3 and partly replaced with post-handshake messages such as KeyUpdate.
 The parallel DTLS connection solution was specified due to lack of